 Treatment of acute sinusitis

 Treatment is designed to unblock the sinus opening and help the cilia work again.
 Antihistamine and decongestant medications may be prescribed.
 These can reduce inflammation and decrease fluid production.
-If a bacterial infection is present, it can be treated with antibiotic medication.
+If a bacterial infection is present, it is treated with antibiotic medication for 10 to 14 days.
 This medication should be taken until it is gone, even if you feel better.
-However, most sinusitis is caused by viruses, antibiotics will not help a viral infection.